Dineshp2903/design_pattern/Structural/Readme.md

 **Adapter** is the class that bridges between Target and Adaptee.
 It implements the Target interface and internally uses an instance of Adaptee to adapt its methods

-ProductPriceCalculator is the existing interface for calculating the total cost of a product.
+**ProductPriceCalculator** is the existing interface for calculating the total cost of a product.

-DefaultProductPriceCalculator is the existing implementation of the ProductPriceCalculator interface.
+**DefaultProductPriceCalculator** is the existing implementation of the ProductPriceCalculator interface.

-CurrencyConverter is the interface of the new system that converts currency.
+**CurrencyConverter** is the interface of the new system that converts currency.

-EuroToUSDConverter is the implementation of the CurrencyConverter interface that converts Euros to USD.
+**InrToUSDConverter** is the implementation of the CurrencyConverter interface that converts Euros to USD.

-CurrencyConverterAdapter is the adapter class that adapts the CurrencyConverter interface to the ProductPriceCalculator interface.
+**CurrencyConverterAdapter** is the adapter class that adapts the CurrencyConverter interface to the ProductPriceCalculator interface.
-In the client code, we first demonstrate calculating the total cost using the default system.
-Then, we integrate the new currency conversion system using the adapter and calculate the total cost with prices in Euros, converted to USD.